Cdmpc/GetUpNGo/README.md

 /** For the backend **/
 ggbackend> npm init -y
-ggbackend> npm i express nodemon cors body-parser mysql
+ggbackend> npm i express nodemon cors body-parser mysql mysql2 express-session cookie-parser dotenv

 /** Nodemon Allows the server to change messages on refresh rather than restarting and reopening the server */ ggbackend> npm start